-The Board of Directors and Stockholders A Brown Company, Inc. Xavier Estates Uptown, Airport Road, Balulang, Cagayan de Oro City
+The Board of Directors and Stockholders A Brown Company, Inc. and Subsidiaries Xavier Estates Uptown, Airport Road Balulang, Cagayan de Oro City

-We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of A Brown Company, Inc. and its subsidiaries (the Group) as at December 31, 2019 and 2018, and for each of the years ended, included in this Form 17-A, and have issued our report thereon dated June 11, 2020.
+We have audited in accordance with Philippine Standards on Auditing, the consolidated financial statements of A Brown Company, Inc. and its subsidiaries (the Group) as at December 31, 2020 and 2019, and for each of the three years ended December 31, 2020, included in this Form 17-A, and have issued our report thereon dated April 23, 2021.
 Our audits were made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The schedules listed in the Index to the Consolidated Financial Statements and Supplementary Schedules are the responsibility of the Group's management.
-These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68, and are not part of the basic consolidated financial statements.
-These schedules have been subjected to the audit procedures applied in the audit of the basic consolidated financial statements, and in our opinion, fairly state, in all material respects, the financial information required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.
+The schedules listed in the Index to the Consolidated Financial Statements and Supplementary Schedules, are the responsibility of the Group's management.
+These schedules are presented for purposes of complying with the Revised Securities Regulation Code Rule 68 and are not part of the basic consolidated financial statements.
+These schedules have been subjected to the audit procedures applied in the audit of the basic consolidated financial information required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.